How to Get Into Loyola Medical School

 Along with your primary application, you will have to submit a secondary application involving a series of essays.
 To ensure you’re prepared for these essays and submit well-thought-out responses, here are the prompts you can expect to see:

-3. Serving underserved and under-resourced communities is an expression of social justice.
-Describe an impactful experience in working with and for under-resourced communities.
+2. Social justice, in the Jesuit tradition, justice due to each person’s inherent human dignity, is an essential dimension of education at SSOM.
+Describe an impactful experience working with and for under-resourced communities.
 Explain what you have learned about yourself through this service OR what has hindered your efforts to serve others in these environments.

 5. Describe a non-academic personal/professional challenge or conflict that you have experienced.
 Explain what skills, resources and/or strategies you employed to resolve the problem.